grcng/Basic-Calculator/README.md

 # Basic-Calculator
 This Unix shell program stimulates a basic calculator.
-This is my assignment while taking CPS393 at TMU.
 The description of the program and the desired outputs are in the attached pdf.

 In terminal: